Blog

 100 Amp to 200 Amp Upgrade Cost: A Realistic Breakdown (Permits, Utility Work, and Panel)

-Upgrading from 100A to 200A can be a panel swap or a full service upgrade.
-Learn what’s included, what triggers extra work, and a checklist for quotes.
+Upgrading from 100A to 200A can be a simple panel swap or a full service upgrade.
+Here's what's included, what triggers extra cost, 2026 price ranges, and a quote checklist.

 electricalservice upgradespanel upgrades